 - Make things more difficult to vibrate.
 Walls and windows transmit noise by vibrating.
 Stopping those vibrations will stop the transmission of noise to the other side.

 - Detach the noise from your ear: If the noise can’t reach your walls or windows, you won’t hear anything.

 With sound deadening, you’re not trying to prevent sounds from going to another space.
 You’re trying to not let the same sound come back to your ear twice or more times.
 There are two ways to do this:

 - Sound absorption: Absorb the sound energy so it doesn’t go anywhere else

-- Diffuse the sound: Break up the sound in different parts and send them in different directions.
+- Diffuse the sound: Break up the sound into different parts and send them in different directions.

 Sound management strategies in a home gym

 Now in a home gym, you can use both of those strategies and have decent results.
 The best way to manage your noisy gym is to prevent the noises from being made in the first place.
-Now with most noise places this isn’t possible.
-In a gym there are some ways to actually prevent noises from being created.
-More on that below.
+Now with most noise places, this isn’t possible.
+In a gym, there are some ways to actually prevent noises from being created.
+More on that is below.

 How can you make your home gym quieter?